AlexandrovLab/SigProfilerExtractor/README.md

 ### <a name="decompose"></a> Decompose

-For decomposition of denovo signatures please use [SigProfilerAssignment](https://github.com/AlexandrovLab/SigProfilerAssignment)
+For decomposition of de novo signatures please use [SigProfilerAssignment](https://github.com/AlexandrovLab/SigProfilerAssignment)

 ### <a name="plotActivity"></a> Activity Stacked Bar Plot
 Generates a stacked bar plot showing activities in individuals